 Be sure to check the tightness of your propeller before every launch.
-I've seen many pilots loose their propellers mid-flight, this not only ends with an emergency landing, but it get's very costly if your propeller is lost, or broken from the impact with the ground.
+I’ve seen many pilots lose their propellers mid-flight, this not only ends with an emergency landing, but it gets very costly if your propeller is lost, or broken from the impact with the ground.

 Something else that has caused an emergency landing for myself is a loose reduction belt.
 Unfortunately mine was an old paramotor engine with a poorly designed eccentric shaft clamp that just wouldn’t stay tight.

 But all paramotor reduction belts will eventually become loose as they wear, so always keep them at the correct tension, and check them before each flight.

 What about 4-stroke engines and electric motors?

 4-stroke paramotors are slowly becoming more popular, and there are now quite a few manufacturers using them in their machines.
 4-stroke engines are much more reliable than 2-strokes, but they can still quit without warning!

 The same goes for electric paramotors, they’re more reliable, but faults can develop without warning.